EveripediaNetwork/Everipedia/TechnicalWhitepaper120.md

-The available IQ reward for the day, Q, is determined by Listing 2:
+The available IQ reward for the period, Q, is determined by Listing 2:

-Listing 2: Daily IQ minting formula
+Listing 2: Reward period IQ minting formula

 S0 = Token Supply at Genesis

-F = Daily mint rate
+F = Daily period mint rate

 A = Annual mint rate

-F = (1 + A)1/365 - 1
+F = (1 + A)1/1051200 - 1

 Q = F * S0